AmbryN/blockchain-wasm/README.md

 ## Actual development stage

 The simulator allows to visualize a block, change its data and mine it to generate a new hash which is then updated in the UI.
+It allows the user to set a specific start pattern for the hash (must start with 1 to 5 differents hexadecimal characters, for instance **0af34**) and increments a "nonce" until the corresponding hash is found

 ## Next steps

-- Allowing to generate hashes that have only a specific pattern (for instance: must start with 0000) using a "nonce" attribute
 - Having a chain of multiple blocks dependant on each other using the previous attribute which is used to generate the hash